Woman SHO arrests robbers with ‘phone friendship’ trick

 Share

-KARACHI – A woman station house officer (SHO) in Sindh’s capital has detained two robbers after tricking them with phone friendship.
+KARACHI – A woman station house officer (SHO) in Sindh capital has detained two robbers after tricking them with phone friendship.

 The SHO of Tipu Sultan area, Sharafat Khan, traced a contact number of an alleged dacoit who robbed a house two weeks back.